olegokun/covid19-literature-clustering/README.md

-# COVID-19 Literature Clustering with Unknown Number of Clusters
+# COVID-19 Literature Clustering

-COVID-19 literature clustering using Affinity Propagation
+COVID-19 literature clustering using Affinity Propagation (the number of clusters is unknown in advance)

+## Motivation

+## Approach

+## Results

+## Discussion